Gelmaker Powder – Acrylates/C10-30 alkyl acrylate crosspolymer

 –Let sit until you don’t see any more “white” powder

-— Manually stir and let sit for 3-5 minutes
+— Hand stir (no stick blender!) and let sit for 3-5 minutes

 3. Add any powdered ingredients (like betaine, panthenol, etc).
 You may want to skip these though.
 Remember, this is a shampoo and there’s a high chance some of these ingredients will decrease lather.